jbinkleyj/BalanceRobot-Raspberry-Pi/README.md

 You can press start button from android app to power dc motors<br />or set m_IsRunning variable to thing you want true or false for start option.

-For autostart please read below instructions. <br />
+For autostart the app on raspberry boot please read below instructions. <br />

 The Balance Robot parts are: